 Richard Davenport, LMP – Owner

 Richard is a lifelong Washington native, has been a massage therapist since 2009.
 He graduated from the Northwest Academy of Healing Arts in Tacoma, Washington in 2009.
-Richard spent 20 months offering chair massage at SeaTac airport, seeing over 4,000 clients in that time.
+Richard spent time offering chair massage at SeaTac airport, seeing over 4,000 new clients.
 Loves doing chair massage at the Farmers Market each week.

 Richard excels in releasing the neck, shoulders, and hips.
-He teaches clients about the importance of stretch for areas of concern.
+He teaches clients about the importance of movement and stretches for areas of concern.

 I am proud to have been given the chance to own Lavendera Massage, it is a challenge and a joy to interface in this community in a new way.
-My new project, Friday Harbor School of Massage is to give back to this island community.
+My new project, Friday Harbor School of Massage started in 2016, is to give back to this island community.